♥

 However, with more and more social media mushrooming in

-the recent years, quickly realized that social media etiquette
+the recent years, I quickly realized that social media etiquette

 differs from platform to platform.
 You can post the exact same